nikitavoloboev/data/focusing/rules.md

 ## Work
 - Do deep work.
 Minimise distractions.
 Say __no__ to things.
 Set constraints.
 - Prioritise.
 Do important things first.
 Be clear on what I want to achieve.
 Think long term.
 - Do one thing at a time.
+Resist temptations.
 Remove friction.
 - Don't visit blocked sites and apps during my __focus__ sessions.
 - Think about the problem I want to solve.
 Don't give up.
 Don't rush things.
 - If my mind wanders and avoids doing the task, take a walk and do some exercice.